Symbolbild: Tennis im redaktionellen Magazinkontext

 Benedikt Langer

-67 percent of tennis fans on social media are under 35.
-Smart courts make Hawk-Eye affordable for amateurs.
-And the ATP has boosted its social following by 13.5 percent—with content that looks like TikTok, not Wimbledon.
-Tennis is making a 2026 comeback no one saw coming.
+67 percent of tennis viewers on social media are under 35.
+Smart Courts make Hawk-Eye affordable for amateurs.
+And the ATP has increased its social followers by 13.5 percent – with content that looks like TikTok, not Wimbledon.
+Tennis is experiencing a comeback in 2026 that nobody saw coming.

 • Youngest fanbase ever: 67 percent of ATP social media viewers are under 35 (ATP/Overtime partnership, 80 million views).

-• Smart courts for everyone: Hawk-Eye technology is now affordable for local clubs—record matches, call lines, track stats.
+• Smart Courts for all: Hawk-Eye technology is now affordable for local clubs – record matches, call lines, track statistics.

-• Easier than ever to start: Returner programs are booming, Cardio Tennis and Fast4 formats lower the barrier to entry.
+• Easier than ever to get started: Programs for returnees are booming, Cardio Tennis and Fast4 formats lower the barrier to entry.

 • Social media revolution: Players are becoming their own media brands.
 Athlete-led content reaches more people than traditional TV broadcasts.

-Tennis had an image problem.
-All-white outfits, rigid rules, exclusive clubs, hushed crowds.
-A sport that seemed to actively push young people away.
-Then something shifted: the ATP teamed up with Overtime—a media company famous for its basketball TikToks.
-The result?
-80 million views, a 13.5% boost in followers, and over half the audience were first-time fans.
+Tennis used to have an image problem.
+White clothing, strict rules, expensive clubs, and silent spectators.
+A sport that seemed to actively try to keep young people away.
+And then something happened: The ATP partnered with Overtime – a media company known for basketball TikToks.
+The result: 80 million views, 13.5% more followers, and over half of the audience were new fans.

-The trick was simple: instead of stiff tournament highlights, they showed players joking around, training, taking on fun challenges.
-Suddenly, tennis pros weren’t untouchable athletes on sacred turf—they were real people with personality.
-Carlos Alcaraz in a trick-shot battle.
-Iga Świątek belting out karaoke.
-Jannik Sinner whipping up a meal.
-Tennis became relatable—and that made it shareable.
+The trick was simple: Instead of stiff tournament highlights, they showed players joking, training, and doing challenge videos.
+Suddenly, tennis pros weren’t unreachable athletes on sacred grass, but people with humor.
+Carlos Alcaraz in a trick shot battle.
+Iga Swiatek doing karaoke.
+Jannik Sinner cooking.
+Tennis became human – and thus shareable.

 Smart Courts: Hawk-Eye for Your Club

-For years, line-calling tech was a Grand Slam luxury.
-Not anymore.
-By 2026, smart-court systems will use affordable camera setups that even local clubs can install.
-You play your match, the cameras track the ball, and by the end, you get: automatic line calls, a video replay of your game, and stats on your shot accuracy.
+For years, line-calling technology was a privilege of the Grand Slams.
+That changed in 2026.
+Smart Court systems use simple camera setups that are affordable for local clubs.
+You play your match, the cameras track the ball, and at the end, you get: automatic line-calling, a video recording of your game, and statistics on your shot accuracy.

-Why it matters: First, it eliminates the biggest headache in amateur tennis—arguing over line calls.
-Second, it makes your game analyzable.
-And third—and this is the TikTok effect—it makes tennis shareable.
-Post your third-set winner to your Story.
-Just like golf or padel: what you can share, grows.
+Why this matters: Firstly, it eliminates disputes over line calls – the biggest annoyance in amateur tennis.
+Secondly, it makes your game analyzable.
+And thirdly – and this is the TikTok effect – it makes tennis shareable.
+You can post your winner from the third set to your story.
+Just like in golf or Padel: What can be shared, grows.

 Symbolbild: Tennis und Inline im redaktionellen Magazinkontext